Shahzad-Ali-44/MyTimeTable/README.md

 - **User Authentication:** Secure login and registration for managing user-specific data.
 - **Responsive Design:** The app is optimized for both desktop and mobile devices.
 - **Time Management:** Helps track and organize your daily events.
+- **Firebase Notifications:** Real-time notifications for upcoming tasks (foreground and background).
 - **Simple and Clean UI:** Intuitive user interface for easy navigation.